-Dr. Elliott holds the B.A. in Communication from University of Maryland, M.A. in Philosophy from Wayne State University and an interdisciplinary Ed.D. in Philosophy of Education from Harvard with work at the Kennedy School of Government, Department of Philosophy, and Law School, in addition to the Graduate School of Education.
+Dr. Elliott holds a B.A. in Communication from University of Maryland; M.A. in Philosophy from Wayne State University; and an interdisciplinary D. Ed. in Philosophy of Education from Harvard with study at the Kennedy School of Government, Department of Philosophy and Harvard Law School, in addition to the Graduate School of Education.